Virtual Journey Into Reality

 Indispensable: Digital Twins and Virtual Control Units

 The digital twin is at the heart of virtual development.
 It is a 1:1 virtual copy of a product that can be tested and optimized on a computer long before the first test sample is built.
-In general, the use of software plays a decisive role, says Wehr.
-“In order to significantly accelerate development, ZF relies on virtual control units, known as vECUs. vECUs allow software to be tested before the hardware it controls even exists.”
+In general, the use of software plays a decisive role in mechatronic systems, says Dr. Martin Obermayr, Manager at the Center of Competence Digital Twin.

-In the future, the entire test environment will be virtual.
-ZF will then provide its customers with complete digital test benches on which functions can be tested automatically.
+In the future, the test environment will be virtual.
+ZF will then provide its customers with digital test benches on which functions can be tested automatically.
 This is a prerequisite for fast feedback, enables flexible adjustments, and improves cooperation with customers and suppliers.
 All of this contributes to keeping the transformation of mobility in flux.

 Related Content